Which state’s various nicknames include the “Peace Garden State”, “Flickertail State”, and “Roughrider State”?

 This Day In History

-July 22 A late afternoon rain gave us between 0.2 and 0.4 inch of rain in Sublette.
+November 12 A late evening rain gave us between 0.2 and 0.3 inch of rain in Sublette.

-June 27 Another evening harvest rain shower gave us 0.3 inch of rain in Sublette.
+September 20 A Friday afternoon rain shower gave us a good 0.1 inch of moisture in Sublette.